craraulsalazar/Neighborhood-Map-Async/README.md

 Responsive.
 The site is also responsive. tested with multiple Samsungs, Microsoft and Apple phones and tables.

 7. note on Chrome device simulator testing.
-   I tested in all devices and all markers show in the center. but sometimes the simulators have to be force to refreshed.
+   I tested in all devices and all markers show in the center. but sometimes the simulators don't fire the window.resize event and you have to refresh the browser.